Deskstar

-The Deskstar was the name of a product line of computer hard disk drives.
+Deskstar was the name of a product line of computer hard disk drives.
 It was originally announced by IBM in October 1994.
-The line was continued by Hitachi when in 2003 it bought IBM's hard disk drive division and renamed it Hitachi Global Storage Technologies.
-In 2012 Hitachi sold the division to Western Digital who continued the drive product line brand as HGST Deskstar.
-In 2018 Western Digital began winding down the HGST brand and as of 2020 it is defunct.
+The line was continued by Hitachi, when in 2003 it bought IBM's hard disk drive division and renamed it Hitachi Global Storage Technologies.
+In 2012, Hitachi sold the division to Western Digital, who continued the drive product line brand as HGST Deskstar.
+In 2018, Western Digital began winding down the HGST brand, and as of 2020 it is defunct.

-The first Deskstar product produced by IBM was the DALA-3540; the last was the 180GXP HGST continued the product line after the acquisition, selling the Deskstar 120GXP and Deskstar 180GXP under the HGST brand for a short time and selling new models thereafter.
+The first Deskstar product produced by IBM was the DALA-3540, with a capacity of 541 decimal megabytes or 516 binary megabytes; the last was the 180GXP.
+HGST continued the product line after the acquisition, selling the Deskstar 120GXP and Deskstar 180GXP under the HGST brand for a short time and selling new models thereafter.

 The unreliable IBM Deskstar 75GXP product became notorious as the "Deathstar" (only one of at least twenty IBM products in the Deskstar family).